zAndreyG/Unlucky-Project/README.md

 # Unlucky-Project
-A simple Unity project which my team developed on our Game Programming Course.
+A simple Unity project that my team developed on our Game Programming Course.